 - x (Variable) Input variable of shape (n, c_I, h, w) . - W (Variable) Weight variable of shape (c_I, c_O, k_H, k_W) . - b (Variable) Bias variable of length c_O (optional). - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - outsize (tuple) Expected output size of deconvolutional operation.
 It should be pair of height and width (out_H, out_W) .
-Default value is None and the outsize is estimated by input size, stride and pad. - use_cudnn (bool) If True, then this function uses cuDNN if available.
+Default value is None and the outsize is estimated by input size, stride and pad. - use_cudnn (bool) If True, then this function uses cuDNN if available. - deterministic (bool) The output of this function can be non-deterministic when it uses cuDNN.
+If this option is True, then it forces cuDNN to use a deterministic algorithm.
+This option is only available for cuDNN version >= v4.

-The filter weight has four dimensions (c_I, c_O, k_H, k_W) which indicate the number of the number of input channels, output channels, height and width of the kernels, respectively.
+The filter weight has four dimensions (c_I, c_O, k_H, k_W) which indicate the number of input channels, output channels, height and width of the kernels, respectively.